aea-JR/psa-scr-qst-tst/readme.md

 ## Questionnaire Usage Across Different Pages

-The `psa-scr-qst-tst` package allows you to reuse questionnaires across different pages using the copy/duplicate functionality.
+The package allows you to reuse questionnaires across different pages using the copy/duplicate functionality.
 This feature enables flexibility in how questionnaires are deployed and managed within your Scrivito project.

 ### Key Behaviors:
 1. **Copying or Duplicating an Already Created Questionnaire:**